 If you have purchased a test disc which contains various color test patterns and can be used to test the color presentation on monitors, TVs, projectors, etc. You can project any image from the disc on the screen and enter the 3D Color Management menu to make adjustments.
 To adjust the settings:

-- 1. Go to the PICTURE menu and highlight 3D Color Management. - Press Mode/enter on the projector or ENTER on the remote control and the 3D Color Management page displays. - Highlight Primary Color and press ◀ / ► to select a color from among Red, Yellow, Green, Cyan, Blue, or Magenta. - Press ▼ to highlight Hue and press ◀ / ▶ to select its range.
-Increase in the range will include colors consisted of more proportions of its two adjacent colors. - Please refer to the illustration to the right for how the colors relate to each other. - For example, if you select Red and set its range at 0, only pure red in the projected picture will be selected.
-Increasing its range will include red close to yellow and red close to magenta. - Press ▼ to highlight Saturation and adjust its values to your preference by pressing ◀ /▶.
-Every adjustment made will reflect to the image immediately. - For example, if you select Red and set its value at 0, only the saturation of pure red will be affected
+- 1. Go to the PICTURE menu and highlight 3D Color Management. - 2.
+Press Mode/Enter and the 3D Color Management page displays. - 3.
+Highlight Primary Color and press ◄/▶ to select a color from among Red, Yellow, Green, Cyan, Blue, or Magenta. - Press ▼ to highlight Hue and press ◄/► to select its range.
+Increase in the range will include colors consisted of more proportions of its two adjacent colors.

+Please refer to the illustration to the right for how the colors relate to each other.

+For example, if you select Red and set its range at 0, only pure red in the projected picture will be selected.
+Increasing its range will include red close to yellow and red close to magenta.

+5. Press ▼ to highlight Saturation and adjust its values to your preference by pressing

+◄ /►.
+Every adjustment made will reflect to the image immediately.

+For example, if you select Red and set its value at 0, only the saturation of pure red will be affected.

-Saturation is the amount of that color in a video picture.
+- Saturation is the amount of that color in a video picture.
 Lower settings produce less saturated colors; a setting of "0" removes that color from the image entirely.
-If the saturation is too high, that color will be overpowering and unrealistic.
+If the saturation is too high, that color will be overpowering and unrealistic. - Press ▼ to highlight Gain and adjust its values to your preference by pressing

-- Press ▼ to highlight Gain and adjust its values to your preference by pressing ◀ /▶.
-The contrast level of the primary color you select will be affected.
-Every adjustment made will reflect to the image immediately. - 7.
+This will affect the contrast level of the primary color selected.
+Every adjustment made will be reflected to the image immediately. - 7.
 Repeat steps 3 to 6 for other color adjustments. - 8.
-Make sure you have made all of the desired adjustments. - 9.
-Press MENU/EXIT to exit and save the settings.
+Make sure you have carried out all of the desired adjustments. - 9.
+Press Menu/Exit to exit and save the settings.